tan-ishq21/tan-ishq21/README.md

-- 👋 Hi, I’m @tan-ishq21
+- 👋 Hi, I’m Tanishq
-- 👀 I’m interested in Coding and making new apps
+- 👀 I’m interested in Coding and making new web pages
-- 🌱 I’m currently learning ... c++ and dsa
+- 🌱 I’m currently learning ...
+DSA in C++, advance frontend tools
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... contact me on mail tan.sriv27@gmail.com

 <!---
 tan-ishq21/tan-ishq21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.